abhiwalia15/files-and-exceptions/README.md

 # files-and-exceptions

-My python programs which i am doing while studying from the chapter - files and exceptions
+Python programs to read a file from the computer and how to handle them using exception block.